FanWangEcon/R4Econ/README.md

 Bullet points show which [base R](https://www.rdocumentation.org/packages/base/versions/3.5.2), [tidyverse](https://www.tidyverse.org/) or other functions/commands are used to achieve various objectives.
 An effort is made to use only [base R](https://www.rdocumentation.org/packages/base/versions/3.5.2) and [tidyverse](https://www.tidyverse.org/) packages whenever possible to reduce dependencies.
 The goal of this repository is to make it easier to find/re-use codes produced for various projects.

-From other repositories: For dynamic borrowing and savings problems, see [Dynamic Asset Repository](https://fanwangecon.github.io/CodeDynaAsset/); For code examples, see also [Matlab Example Code](https://fanwangecon.github.io/M4Econ/) and [Stata Example Code](https://fanwangecon.github.io/Stata4Econ/); For intro econ with Matlab, see [Intro Mathematics for Economists](https://fanwangecon.github.io/Math4Econ/), and for intro stat with R, see [Intro Statistics for Undergraduates](https://fanwangecon.github.io/Stat4Econ/).
+From other repositories: For dynamic borrowing and savings problems, see [MEconTools](https://fanwangecon.github.io/MEconTools/) and [Dynamic Asset Repository](https://fanwangecon.github.io/CodeDynaAsset/); For code examples, see also [Matlab Example Code](https://fanwangecon.github.io/M4Econ/), [Stata Example Code](https://fanwangecon.github.io/Stata4Econ/), [Python Example Code](https://fanwangecon.github.io/pyfan/); For intro econ with Matlab, see [Intro Mathematics for Economists](https://fanwangecon.github.io/Math4Econ/), and for intro stat with R, see [Intro Statistics for Undergraduates](https://fanwangecon.github.io/Stat4Econ/).
 See [here](https://github.com/FanWangEcon) for all of [Fan](https://fanwangecon.github.io/)'s public repositories.

 Please contact [FanWangEcon](https://fanwangecon.github.io/) for issues or problems.